 SITE-SPECIFIC APPLICATION PROGRAMMING

 Provide all database creation and site-specific application control programming as required by these Specifications, national and local standards and for a fully functioning system.
-Contractor shall provide all initial site-specific application programming and thoroughly document programming.
-Generally meet the intent of the written sequences of operation.
-It is the Contractor’s responsibility to request clarification on sequence issues that require such clarification.
+Provide all initial site-specific application programming and thoroughly document programming.
+Generally, meet the intent of the written sequences of operation.
+Request clarification on sequence issues that require such clarification.

 All site-specific programming shall be fully documented and submitted for review and approval, both prior to downloading into the panel, at the completion of functional performance testing, and at the end of the warranty period.